Master of Science: Nurse Executive

 Nurse Executive Courses

-The Nurse Executive curriculum is offered in the following sequence of courses.
+The Nurse Executive curriculum is comprised of the following courses.
 Please note that NSG 590 will be the last class taken in the Nurse Executive sequence.

 This course emphasizes the systematic process of theory development in nursing.
 The role of traditional science in relation to other ways of knowing is explored.
 Students will describe, analyze, and evaluate current theories of nursing.
 The relationship of research and practice to theory is discussed.

 This course builds on knowledge and skills developed in undergraduate research and statistics courses.
 Skills in the analysis and evaluation of nursing research are further developed.
 Students analyze the contributions of the empirical approach to the development of nursing science.
 Selected research designs and methodologies which are used to advance nursing knowledge are examined.
 Students are given the opportunity to critique and synthesize current research for its application to an identified problem in nursing practice.